Navyaka/Incident-Employee-Performance-Data-Analytics/README.md

-# Incident-Tracker
+# Incident & Employee Performance Data Analytics

-This is an interactive Power BI dashboard to track incidents of a software company and it's employee performance.
+This is an interactive Power BI dashboard to track incidents of a software company and it's employees performance.

 ## Scenario
 A product-based software company handles customer queries through a Customer Service portal.
 All the users raise Incidents if they encounter any problem with the product.
 So, the company wants to know the statistics and reports through a dashboard to understand their employee performance and identify areas for improvement.